 Welcoming the Stranger (WTS) was born in the spring of 2015, though its roots go back much further.
 For several years, the global refugee crisis was growing, with daily reports of desperate people trying to cross the Mediterranean to safety, and many dying in the process.
 At the same time, the civil war in Syria was escalating, which eventually produced its own flood of refugees to Europe and elsewhere in the middle East.

 Here in Maine we saw an influx of asylum-seekers, mostly educated, middle-class residents of central Africa’s Burundi, Rwanda, Angola and the Democratic Republic of Congo who were fleeing violence or persecution in their war-torn countries.
 In Portland, political leaders and city agencies stepped up, committed to ensuring that these newcomers had access to city services and General Assistance, a time-limited rent and food voucher program.
-In addition, grassroots community groups sprang up: the Immigrant Legal Assistance Project (ILAP) which works with area attorneys to provide free or reduced-rate legal assistance with the daunting political asylum process; Welcoming Immigrants Network (WIN) a faith-based, umbrella group of area congregations to discuss how to best help asylum-seekers and other refugees; Furniture Friends to provide donated household goods to newcomers once they find apartments; and Portland Adult Education (PAE), which continued to open its doors widely to provide English language instruction.
+In addition, grassroots community groups sprang up: the Immigrant Legal Assistance Project (ILAP) which works with area attorneys to provide free or reduced-rate legal assistance with the daunting political asylum process; Welcome Immigrants Network (WIN) a faith-based, umbrella group of area congregations to discuss how to best help asylum-seekers and other refugees; Furniture Friends to provide donated household goods to newcomers once they find apartments; ProsperityME which empowers, through education and counseling, members of refugee and immigrant communities to invest in themselves to build financial stability, careers, businesses and wealth; and Portland Adult Education (PAE), which continued to open its doors widely to provide English language instruction.

 By the spring of 2015, several WTS founders were already involved in the refugee or asylum-seeking community, teaching or tutoring at PAE, working with ILAP and/or attending WIN meetings.
 It was a group of mostly Jewish people for whom the plight of today’s asylum-seekers particularly resonated, due to their own personal links to the Holocaust or because the stories of the asylum-seekers profoundly mirrored the Jewish history of oppression, flight and forced reinvention.